 Employing short term options trading strategies is a big plus.
 You can play the volatility surrounding earnings, economics reports, and any other short term news that causes stocks to be volatile.

 A traditional options contract might last several months.
 With weekly options you can target a specific date and time period.

 Options are a different animal than stocks.
 There’s more involved with trading options like implied volatility, the Greeks and time value to name a few components.
 These Greeks affect the value of your options contracts, depending on how long you hold them, and what the price of the stock is doing, and if there is an “event” that needs to be priced in.

 This is something that can dissuade a trader from trading weekly options for a living.
 Or even trading options at all.
 Options don’t have to be scary though.
 You just need to learn about them.
 Conquer your fear of the unknown with our free courses.

 Yes they have more to them than a stock but you can use those to your advantage.
-Take advantage of our options course.
 Study the different options components and turn it into a money making machine.